jakewalker56/AudioAIExplainer/README.md

 Common sample rates for digital audio are 8 kHz, 16 kHz, 24 kHz, and 48 kHz (often referred to as 8k, 16k, 24k, and 48k).

 [Aside] If you Google it today, you'll see lots of sources saying that most audio is 48k, but my experience has been that a shockingly large amount of audio data used in research is 16k or 24k.
 My guess is that a substantial amount of audio data captured and uploaded to the internet in the early 2000's and 2010's was at lower sample rates, but as consumer devices have improved, so has typical recording quality.
-As of January 2025 when I left Google, to my knowledge none of our models were being trained on any high-scale 48k audio datasets (though efforts were underway to migrate in this direction) [/Aside]
+As of January 2025, to my knowledge most large audio models were not being trained on any high-scale 48k audio datasets (though efforts are underway to migrate in this direction) [/Aside]

 Some audio is recorded or produced in 96k or 192k, but the difference between these and 48 kHz is unlikely to be perceptually distinguishable by humans.
 The reason for this is because of something called the Nyquist-Shannon Sampling Theorem, which says that if a signal is sampled at a rate at least twice its highest frequency component present in that signal, the original signal can theoretically be perfectly reconstructed from the samples.
 We will discuss this in more detail in the Fourier Transform section below, but in practice this means that 48k audio data is capable of encoding any signal up to 24 kHz frequency (the maximum encodable frequency is called the "Nyquist frequency," and is always half the sample rate frequency).
-But as we said before, typical human hearing range is roughly 20 Hz - 20 kHz, deteriorating to 8 kHz - 12 kHz as we age into our 40s and 50s, so any signal that can be heard by most humans can be encoded in 48k audio.
+But as we said before, typical human hearing range is roughly 20 Hz - 20 kHz, with the upper limit deteriorating to 8 kHz - 12 kHz as we age into our 40s and 50s, so any signal that can be heard by most humans can be encoded in 48k audio.

 [Aside] Nevertheless, you will find audiophiles who claim to hear a difference between 48k and 96k audio.
 It's possible that lower sample rates may create artifacts because of hardware limitations, processing artifacts, or other things beyond the theoretical limitations of the Nyquist frequency, but we can at least conclusively say any such differences are negligible except in the most extreme of listening and recording environments. [/Aside]

-Note that the fundamental frequency of human speech generally ranges from ~80-300 Hz, with most of the speech energy concentrated from 250 Hz - 5 kHz.
+The fundamental frequency of human speech generally ranges from ~80-300 Hz, with most of the speech energy concentrated from 250 Hz - 5 kHz.
 Most 8k audio data used in audio research comes from the US telephony stack, which uses an 8k sample rate (and therefore can capture signals at 4 kHz and below).
 This is why telephone calls sound "compressed" - they are missing the high frequency bands typically present in human speech.
 This is also why historical text-to-speech models have been limted to lower sample rate output (often 16k or 22k).
 However, some specific elements of speech occur above the Nyquist frequencies for these sample rates (for example "sibilance" is the sharp hissing audible in "s" and "sh" sounds, and mostly occurs from 5 kHz - 10 kHz, but may go even higher).
 Newer TTS models are trained on and produce higher sample rate audio, and arguably this is a contributing factor in the improved perceptual quality of recent models (particularly as they become more prosodically expressive as they adopt Transformer architecture backbones as discussed below)

 A funny complicating factor here is that many senior audio researchers are in their 40s and 50s and have likely lost some sensitivity to higher frequency band; so the people leading research may not be able to tell a difference between 24k and 48k audio even if you can!